-In 2022 the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2023 the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There were five potential sources of contamination identified for this system with a low to moderate susceptibility level.
-The potential sources identified are petroleum storage tanks, hazardous waste at a local business, and what is known as a Brownfield.
-A "brownfield site" is a site that is generally abandoned, idled, or under-used industrial and commercial property where expansion or redevelopment is complicated by actual or perceived environmental contamination.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+There were 2 potential source of contamination identified for this system with low susceptibility level, which are petroleum storage tanks.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at prodapps.dep.state.fl.us/swapp or by calling (407) 824-4841.

-End of Western Water System Report
+End of Buenaventura Lakes Water System Report